qcif-training/StatisticalComparisonsUsingR/setup.md

 __Install Packages__
-The following packages are required during the workshop and must be installed beforehand
+The following packages are required during the workshop and must be installed beforehand:
 * ggplot2
 * gmodels
 * PMCMRplus

-To install packages, use the command `install.packages("PACKAGE_NAME")`.
+To install packages, use the command `install.packages("PACKAGE_NAME")` (package name is case sensitive).
 To install all three packages in a single command run `install.packages(c("ggplot2", "gmodels", "PMCMRplus"))`.
 If you are prompted to build packages from source, select "No".